 You can do some really intriguing photography with a drone.
-Since drone can yield some really great perspective, you can fairly assume that the panoramic image will also have some dynamics to it.
+Since a drone can yield some really great perspective, you can fairly assume that the panoramic image will also have some dynamics to it.
 Landscape, cityscape, oceanscape look for an interesting location with some great wide view.
 Get the drone up in the air and shoot, rotate and shoot.
 And capture the whole scene with a panoramic image.
-After taking the photo you can then modify the photo to have some unique perspective like 360-degree aerial panorama, Spherical Panoramas, Equirectangular Panorama, and Planet shaped panorama, etc. Before diving in with the drone, make sure to find an ideal location for your panorama photo.
-Otherwise, it will end up resulting in some disappointing image.
+After taking the photo you can then modify the photo to have some unique perspectives like 360-degree aerial panorama, Spherical Panoramas, Equirectangular Panorama, and Planet shaped panorama, etc. Before diving in with the drone, make sure to find an ideal location for your panorama photo.
+Otherwise, it will end up resulting in some disappointing images.

 Adding the human element in the drone photo can benefit you with three things.
 First of all, it adds the idea of size into the spectator’s mind.
 Our mind will spontaneously compare every element of the frame with each other and get the idea of perspective.
-After we all know the scale of how big or tall person can be.
+After we all know the scale of how big or tall a person can be.
 Here is a simple analogy, when you see a person in a desert you immediately know the scale of everything in the frame.
 That way you know what you are looking for.

-Thirdly, it adds story to your photos.
-When you add a human element in your photo it adds story to the beautiful shot.
+Thirdly, it adds a story to your photos.
+When you add a human element in your photo it adds a story to the beautiful shot.
 Moreover, it also adds emotions to your photos.
 Use all the nasty tricks that you have learned then apply those in the photo.
 By carefully composing and by carefully positioning your elements in the frame you can create powerful images.

 These fifteen elements or ideas are some of the basics of what makes a beautiful photo.
-Use these elements of surprise in your photos and you will get some amazing looking images.
+Use these elements of surprise in your photos and you will get some amazing-looking images.

-In night time drone photography, using long exposure is not uncommon.
+In nighttime drone photography, using long exposure is not uncommon.
 Taking these shots are relatively easy, as most of the drone uses stabilized camera gimbal.
 Just crank up the shutter speed first, then point at something you want to capture and press the shutter.
-If you are to capture objects with illuminating light like cars, boats or any other objects, you will end up taking something with cool light trails.
+If you are to capture objects with illuminating light like cars, boats, or any other objects, you will end up taking something with cool light trails.
 But in the daylight situation, it is a completely different story.
 Even if you use long exposure with the smallest aperture and lowest possible ISO you will end up getting an overexposed photo.
 It is almost inevitable that you won’t get a perfectly exposed photo.

-This is where ND filter comes into play.
+This is where the ND filter comes into play.
 ND filter refers to the natural density filter.
-This prevents extra sunlight to enter into the lens, thus allowing you to use longer shutter speed in the daylight condition without overexposing the whole photo.
+This prevents extra sunlight to enter the lens, thus allowing you to use a longer shutter speed in the daylight condition without overexposing the whole photo.
 You can use it to smooth out the trail of a fountain or the wave on the shore.
 They help to create a motion blur due to the longer shutter speed.
 This is great for time-lapse where you need more of a natural, active feel to moving objects.

 This is somewhat different in portrait photography.
 You will do all the things mentioned above, but you will focus more on the skin tone of the model.
 You might need to sharpen the face or whatever.
 Most important is the composition in portrait photography.
 So photographers often modify the background or the environment of the composition to make it more suitable.
-And all of this happens in the post-production.
+And all of this happens in post-production.

 Here is a little trick.
-Use tablet as your display screen.
+Use a tablet as your display screen.
 Quit using your phone as your display screen.
 The screen size is of your phone is an issue, but this is not entirely for that reason only.
 When taking beautiful aerial photographs you want to get the biggest and the brightest view possible.
 You don’t want to miss the entire view that your drone sees.
 Connecting your tablet to your drone allows you to see more and compose the best possible frame and focus on your subject more.

 It also adds additional safety and allows you to use your phone for all the right purposes.
 You are free to use your phone to capture behind the scene for your Instagram stories and all the other tasks.
 Do yourself a favor.
 Use a tablet.